-The new Williamtown SAP will help to create a defence and aerospace hub, boost the local economy and generate thousands of new jobs for the region.
+The Williamtown SAP will help to create a defence and aerospace hub, boost the local economy and generate thousands of new jobs for the region.
 It will build on the Hunter region's history of supporting Australia's defence industry and emerging aerospace industry around the Royal Australian Air Force (RAAF) base as well as its proximity to air, road, rail and sea transport.

-To streamline future building construction works it is intended to maximise the type and number of developments which can occur through complying development pathways under State Environmental Planning Policy (Activation Precincts) 2020 (the Activation Precincts SEPP).
+To streamline future building construction works it is intended to maximise the type and number of developments which can occur through complying development pathways under the Precincts-Regional SEPP.
 Complying development will not be applicable to all land use types or where a referral to the NSW RFS is required.
-The remaining commercial and industrial type development can addressed within the masterplan through the aims and objectives of Planning for Bush Fire Protection 2019.
+The remaining commercial and industrial type development can be addressed within the masterplan through the aims and objectives of Planning for Bush Fire Protection 2019.
 Specifically:

-- Complying development is only permitted on lower risk bushfire prone land (BAL-29 or lower); - Where hazardous industries are proposed, consultation with the NSW RFS and preparation of a performance based solution will be required.
-These development types will not be considered for complying development; - developments classified as special fire protection purpose (SFPP) would trigger referral to the NSW Rural Fire Service under s100b Rural Fires Act 1997 and will not be considered complying development; and - Other land uses such as places of public worship and other public assembly buildings (i.e. function centres) also require referral to the NSW RFS under s.4.14 of the EP&A Act.
-Any buildings used for public assembly with a floor space area of greater than 500m2 will be treated as SFPP and complying development is not permitted.
+- Complying development is only permitted on lower risk bushfire prone land (BAL-29 or lower) - Where potentially hazardous development types are proposed, consultation with the NSW RFS and preparation of a performance-based solution will be required.
+These development types will be considered as complying development only where they can satisfy DPE that they are low and medium hazard development (section 3.11 of the Precincts Regional SEPP) - Developments classified as special fire protection purpose (SFPP) would trigger referral to the NSW Rural Fire Service under s100b Rural Fires Act 1997 and will not be considered complying development - Other land uses such as places of public worship and other public assembly buildings (i.e., function centres) also require referral to the NSW RFS under s.4.14 of the EP&A Act.
+Any buildings used for public assembly with a floor space area of greater than 500m will be treated as SFPP and complying development is not permitted.